-- Distributions used to pay the following expenses are income-tax-free for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings: - Qualified postsecondary school expenses, such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board, - Elementary and secondary school tuition of up to \$10,000 per year per student, and - ▶ Up to \$10,000 of student loans per beneficiary. - The plans usually offer high contribution limits, and there are no income limits for contributing. - There's generally no beneficiary age limit for contributions or distributions. - ✓ You can control the account, even after the child is of legal age. - You can make tax-free rollovers to another qualifying family member. - ▲ A special break for 529 plans allows you to front-load five years' worth of annual gift tax exclusions and make up to an \$80,000 contribution (or \$160,000 if you split the gift with your spouse) per beneficiary in 2022.
+- Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
+(Some states do offer tax breaks for contributing.) - Distributions used to pay the following expenses are income-tax-free for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings: - Qualified postsecondary school expenses, such as tuition, mandatory fees, books, supplies, computer equipment, software, internet service and, generally, room and board, - Elementary and secondary school tuition of up to \$10,000 per year per student, and - Up to \$10,000 of student loan debt per beneficiary. - The plans usually offer high contribution limits, and there are no income limits for contributing. - You can front-load five years' worth of annual gift tax exclusions and make up to an \$85,000 contribution (or \$170,000 if you split the gift with your spouse) per beneficiary in 2023. - There's generally no beneficiary age limit for contributions or distributions.